-Specify third % of total Certification Forest Risk party production/ scheme Please explain certification consumption Commodity breakdown schemes? certified Our Sustainable Timber Procurement Policy states a commitment to specify and purchase timber sourced from sustainably managed and credibly certified sources, with a preference for FSC.
+Forest Risk Commodity Specify third party certification schemes? % of total production/ consumption certified Certification scheme breakdown Please explain Timber FSC 51-60% FSC Chain of Custody Our Sustainable Timber Procurement Policy states a commitment to specify and purchase timber sourced from sustainably managed and credibly certified sources, with a preference for FSC.
 While the Policy does not make explicit reference to other certification schemes, our internal procedures and guidance to supply chain partners states that where FSC is not available, PEFC should be acquired.
-Where PEFC is not available, we will accept other FSC Chain of credibly certified schemes such as SFI, Cerflor, RA, and CSA.
-For the past two years, Crest FSC Nicholson has had an Action Plan in place to increase the overall % of certified timber products Timber 31-40% Custody from our baseline in FY13 (including both FSC and PEFC timber products), and specific targets to increase FSC-certified timber through our suppliers and subcontractors.
+Where PEFC is not available, we will accept other credibly certified schemes such as SFI, Cerflor, RA, and CSA.
+For the past three years, Crest Nicholson has had an Action Plan in place to increase the overall % of certified timber products from our baseline in FY13 (including both FSC and PEFC timber products), and a specific target to increase FSC-certified timber through both our suppliers and subcontractors.
 This Action Plan and our year-on-year performance is published on our corporate website.
-In our Financial Year 2015, 38% of the total volume of timber procured by Crest Nicholson through its suppliers and subcontractors was FSC-certified Chain of Custody.
+In our Financial Year 2016, 59% of the total volume of timber procured by Crest Nicholson through its suppliers and subcontractors was FSC-certified Chain of Custody.
 100% of the paper purchased for our offices and marketing materials was FSC-certified and recycled.

-Our Sustainable Timber Procurement Policy states a commitment to specify and purchase timber sourced from sustainably managed and credibly certified sources, with a preference for FSC.
+Timber PEFC 21-30% PEFC Chain of Custody Our Sustainable Timber Procurement Policy states a commitment to specify and purchase timber sourced from sustainably managed and credibly certified sources, with a preference for FSC.
 While the Policy does not make explicit reference to other certification schemes, our

 Forest Risk Commodity Specify third party certification schemes? % of total production/ consumption certified Certification scheme breakdown Please explain internal procedures and guidance to supply chain partners states that where FSC is not available, PEFC should be acquired.
 Where PEFC is not available, we will accept other credibly certified schemes such as SFI, Cerflor, RA, and CSA.
-For the past two years, Crest Nicholson has had an Action Plan in place to increase the overall % of certified timber products from our baseline in FY13 (including both FSC and PEFC timber products).
+For the past three years has had an Action Plan in place to increase the overall % of certified timber products from our baseline in FY13 (including both FSC and PEFC timber products).
 This Action Plan and our year-on-year performance is published on our corporate website.
-In our Financial Year 2015, 45% of the total volume of timber procured by Crest Nicholson was PEFC certified Chain of Custody.
+In our FY16, 27% of the total volume of timber procured by Crest Nicholson was PEFC certified Chain of Custody.